agentsystems/agentsystems-sdk/CONTRIBUTING.md

  agentsystems --version
 ```

-Tokens can be supplied via `--gh-token / --docker-token` flags or loaded automatically from environment variables / `.env`.
+Docker token can be supplied via `--docker-token` flag or loaded automatically from environment variables / `.env`.

 ---
 ## 2. Running and testing the CLI